padrinobook/padrinobook/chapters/login_and_registration.md

 ```

 We can use this information to display the errors in our form for the user to let him know what they did wrong.
-If you
-want a dirty and quick solution, you can use the `form.error_messages`, which simply can be put at the front of our
+If you want a dirty and quick solution, you can use the `form.error_messages`, which can be put at the front of our form:
-form:

 ```erb